 About New England Baptist Hospital

 New England Baptist Hospital (NEBH) is the premier regional provider for orthopedic surgery and the treatment of musculoskeletal diseases and disorders.
 NEBH has received national recognition, consistently ranked as one of America’s top hospitals for orthopedics and neurology/neurosurgery by U.S. News and World Report.
 NEBH has also been nationally recognized for high patient satisfaction and leadership in quality and clinical outcomes.
 The hospital has ranked in the 95th percentile and received the prestigious national Press Ganey Summit Award for high patient satisfaction for the past five years.
-NEBH is a teaching affiliate of Tufts University School of Medicine and conducts teaching programs in collaboration with the Harvard School of Public Health and the Harvard School of Medicine.
+NEBH is a teaching affiliate of Tufts University School of Medicine and conducts teaching programs in collaboration with the Harvard School of Public Health and the Harvard Medical School.

 About Hebrew Rehabilitation Center and Hebrew SeniorLife

 Hebrew Rehabilitation Center (HRC), an affiliate of Harvard Medical School, offers an outstanding array of senior health care and rehabilitation options.
 An integral part of Hebrew SeniorLife, HRC provides long-term care and rehabilitative care at locations in Boston and Dedham.
 HSL’s continuum of health care services for seniors also includes home care, primary and specialty care, outpatient care and adult day health programs.
 For more information about HRC, visit www.hebrewseniorlife.org/healthcare.